pzingg/log_watcher/apps/log_watcher/README.md

 changes in the log files that the scripts produce, and broadcasts these changes as messages on a PubSub topic.

-`LogWatcher.CommandStarter` invokes commands on a `LogWatcher.ScriptServer`
+`LogWatcher.ScriptRunner` invokes commands on a `LogWatcher.CommandManager`
 GenServer to launch, cancel and wait on the shell scripts as needed.